Understand Crowdfunding Basics So You Can Launch Your Project With Confidence

-This greatly oversimplified model generally represents the core of how a Kickstarter-style campaign operates, but it is also the least likely outcome.
+This greatly oversimplified model generally represents the core of how a Kickstarter-style crowdfunding campaign operates, but it is also the least likely outcome.
 More commonly, the baker will start a Kickstarter, only raise $3.47 and have to try again later.
-If it turns out that 56,782 people love boysenberry pies, the baker has to bear the burden of unchecked success and figure out how to produce over 5,000 pies in a day.
+If it turns out that 56,782 people love boysenberry pies, the baker has to bear the burden of unchecked success and figure out how to produce more than 5,000 pies in a day.

 How Does Kickstarter Work And What Is A Kickstarter Campaign?